-CLEANING: ICE MAKER
+CLEANING: ICEMAKER

 - 1. Remove screws and the front panel. - 2.
 Switch the compressor switch to OFF.
+Switch the ICE-OFF-WASH rocker switch to OFF.

+Electrical Shock Hazard.

+Electrical shock can cause personal injury.
+Cleaning procedures are done with the power ON.

-Switch the ICE-OFF-WASH rocker switch to OFF. - 3.
-Remove the control box cover, and rotate the shaft of the timer and switch assembly CLOCKWISE advancing to the freezing cycle.
-(Beginning of the higher part of the cam against the microswitch). - 4.
-Open the ice storage bin door and discard all the ice. - 5.
-Remove the hose clamp, rubber cap and drain all the water from the sump assembly into the bin.
-Replace the rubber cap and hose clamp. - 6.
-Mix 24 ounces of Scotsman Ice Machine Cleaner with 2 gallons of warm (950F. - 1150F.) water. - 7.
-Pour the cleaning solution into the reservoir until - 8.
-Move the master switch to the WASH position. - 9.
+3. Remove the control box cover, and rotate the shaft of the timer and switch assembly CLOCKWISE advancing to the freezing cycle.
+(Beginning of the higher part of the cam against the microswitch).

+4. Open the ice storage bin door and discard all the ice.

+5. Remove the hose clamp, rubber cap and drain all the water from the sump assembly into the bin.

+Replace the rubber cap and hose clamp.

+6. Mix 24 ounces of Scotsman Ice Machine Cleaner with 2 gallons of warm (950F. - 1150F.) water.

+7. Pour the cleaning solution into the reservoir until full.

+- 8. Move the master switch to the WASH position. - 9.
 Let the unit operate for 30 minutes.